dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 # Codegen options

-All of these options are passed to `rustc` via the `-C` flag, short for "codegen."
-You can see a version of this list for your exact compiler by running `rustc -C help`.
+All of these options are passed to `dustc` via the `-C` flag, short for "codegen."
+You can see a version of this list for your exact compiler by running `dustc -C help`.

 ## ar